logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 Technical Details on the Architecture
 -------------------------------------

-A feature store consists of five main components:

-* The feature engineering jobs, the jobs used to compute the features and insert into the feature store.
-* The storage layer for storing the feature data.
-* The metadata layer used for storing code to compute features, versioning, analysis data, and documentation.
-* The API, used for reading/writing features from/to the feature store.
-* The feature registry, a user interface (UI) service where data scientists can share, discover, and order computation of features.

 The architecture of the feature store in hopsworks is depicted in the image below.

 .. _hopsworks_featurestore_architecture.png: ../../_images/arch_w_pandas_numpy.png